qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Native
 ------

-Each quantum platform supports a specific set of native gates, which are the quantum operations that have been calibrated and the pulse parameters that implement them are known.
+Each quantum platform supports a specific set of native gates, which are the quantum operations that have been calibrated.
 If this set is universal any circuit can be transpiled and compiled to a pulse sequence which is then deployed in the given platform.

 :py:mod:`qibolab.native` provides data containers for holding the pulse parameters required for implementing every native gate.